vseryakov/bootpopup/README.md

 Popup dialog boxes for Bootstrap5.

-See it in action in [Bootpopup - Examples](https://vseryakov.github.io/bootpoup/index.html)
+See it in action in [Bootpopup - Examples](https://vseryakov.github.io/bootpoup/index.html).

-This project is a fork of [BootPopup](https://rigon.github.io/bootpopup/)
+__This project is a fork of https://rigon.github.io/bootpopup/__

 ## Content